CatoLynx/TweetPony/README.md

 TweetPony – A Twitter library for Python
 ========================================
-This API wrapper was inspired by [Tweepy](https://github.com/tweepy/tweepy).
-It's called TweetPony because I developed it with ponies in mind.
+…it's called TweetPony because I developed it with ponies in mind.

 License
 -------